~Caffeine is metabolized using the CYP1A2 enzyme.

 ADORA2A Gene (Adenosine 2A receptor):

-This gene codes for the adenosine receptor protein, which, among other things, plays a role in the brain in regulating dopamine and glutamine release.
+This gene codes for the adenosine receptor protein, which, among other things, helps regulate dopamine and glutamine release in the brain.
 Caffeine partially blocks the receptor.
 Both of the variants listed below are very common.